shgnplaatjies/GautrainCostCalculator/README.md

 ## Future Plans

 - In the future, I plan to make the script work with all .csv files in a directory, so you don't have to rename your file every time.
-- I also have plans to add a prompt for adding boundary days, so you can calculate your costs without having to filter the csv manually.
+- I also want to add a prompt for adding boundary days, so you can calculate your costs dynamically, without having to filter the csv manually.

 ## Why?